Amen Thompson: Houston Rockets (2023–present)

-On December 30, Thompson got into a confrontation with Miami Heat guard Tyler Herro after shoving him to the floor.
-The altercation began when Thompson and Herro were battling for position during an inbounds play; Thompson grabbed Herro by the jersey and aggressively threw him to the ground.
-This incident occurred just five seconds after Thompson's teammate, Fred VanVleet, was ejected for bumping a referee.
-Thompson would ultimately be ejected himself with 35 seconds left in the fourth quarter, as the Houston Rockets suffered a defeat at home, ending the game with a final score of 102-100.
+On December 30, 2024, Thompson was ejected from a game against the Miami Heat following a confrontation with Heat guard Tyler Herro with only 35 seconds remaining in the fourth quarter of a tight contest.
+While the two were battling for position during an inbounds play, Thompson grabbed Herro by the jersey and threw him to the ground.
+The incident occurred just moments after Thompson's teammate, Fred VanVleet, was ejected for bumping a referee.
+The altercation pulled in teammates and coaching staff from both teams, and six individuals were ultimately ejected, being Thompson, Herro, Rockets guard Jalen Green, Rockets head coach Ime Udoka, Rockets assistant coach Ben Sullivan, and Heat guard Terry Rozier.
+The Rockets finished ended with a defeat at home with a final score of 102–100.
 Following the loss to the Heat, Thompson received a two-game suspension.

-Thompson took a major role in January-February, when he started in the line-up for the injured Jabari Smith Jr..
-On January 5, 2025, Thompson put up 23 points along with a career-high 16 rebounds in a 119–115 win over the Los Angeles Lakers.
-On January 27, Thompson put up a career-high 33 points and the game-winning shot in a 114–112 win over the Boston Celtics.
-Thompson was named to his first NBA All-Defensive Team by becoming the fifth Rockets player to receive the honor since Patrick Beverley in the 2016-17 NBA season.
+Thompson took a major role in January–February when he started in the line-up for the injured Jabari Smith Jr..
+On January 5, 2025, he put up 23 points alongside a then career-high 16 rebounds in a 119–115 win over the Los Angeles Lakers.
+On January 27, he put up a then career-high 33 points and the game-winning shot in a 114–112 win over the Boston Celtics.
+At the conclusion of the season, he was named to his first NBA All-Defensive Team, becoming the fifth Rockets player to receive the honor.

+On January 26, 2026, Thompson put up a career-high 14 assists alongside eight points, eight rebounds, and one steal in a 108–99 win over the Memphis Grizzlies.
+On April 10, he scored a career-high 41 points on 17-of-22 shooting in a 132–136 loss against the Minnesota Timberwolves.

+On September 3, 2026, Thompson signed a five-year, $208 million extension with the Rockets.